BiKunTin/bikuntin/README.md

-### Hi there 👋, **I'm Cuong Nguyen, but you can call me as Kelvin Nguyen.
+### Hi there 👋, **I'm Cuong Nguyen, but you can call me Kelvin Nguyen.
 I'm an aspiring Software Engineering and IT Consultant.**

 - 🔭 I’m currently working on "Making Web and IOS App"